johanrosabal/hello-world/README.md

 Hi All!

-This is my first gibhut tutorial, I hope to understand all the basic examples about this tool.
+This is my first gibhub tutorial, I hope to understand all the basic examples about this tool.

 Regards